Sleepwalkers (TV series): Releases

-All nine episodes were released on VHS in Japan during the late '90s by Columbia TriStar Home Video, but were rental-only titles and could not be purchased directly.
+All nine episodes were released on VHS in Japan in the late 1990s by Columbia TriStar Home Video, but were rental-only titles and could not be purchased directly.

 Warner Vision in Germany released most of the episodes on DVD as both individual PAL Region 2 titles and as box sets.
 The German releases feature a Dolby Digital 5.1 track in German, but the English track is the same Dolby Surround that the show was originally broadcast in.